-If you’ve been shopping around for a customer analytics program, you’ve probably noticed that many companies offer a Free plan.
+If you’ve been shopping around for a customer analytics program, you’ve probably noticed that many companies offer Free plans.
 Free plans allow you to see how a product works with your data and what insights you can gain from your data.
 But of course the central draw of any free plan is getting enterprise level functionality without having to pay enterprise level prices, or anything at all.

 Some SaaS plans are not designed to be truly free

 While you can gain a solid understanding of product features and capabilities from free plans, they can sometimes be deceptive.
 Every company can hide certain key features behind a paywall, but many will protect their most advertised features.
 For example, a product may offer dashboard links to easily share your data analysis, but that may only be available once you join a paid plan, not in the free plan.
 In short, the features you want or need the most often require you to sign up for a trial or a paid plan, which defeats the purpose of opting into a free plan.